ermergerdjesse/SKU-Normalizer-Spine-Calculator/README.md

 - Shows warnings when something cannot be interpreted
 - Lets you download a clean CSV of the results

-This is designed as a demo of practical data cleaning for production and operations work (print shops, e-commerce, inventory systems, etc.), but the rules are easy to adapt.

----

 ## Features

 - Runs entirely in the browser (static site, no backend)